 5. oneisall Professional Dog Clippers Metal Combs

-Plastic guide combs can bend or break, especially when grooming thick or tangled hair.
-Metal combs offer greater durability and stability, ensuring consistent results over time.
+Plastic guide combs can bend or break, especially when grooming thick or matted coats.
+This model solves that issue by including durable metal combs, ensuring consistent results and long-term reliability for demanding grooming tasks.

-- Metal guide combs: Resist bending and maintain accuracy on thick fur
+- Metal guide combs: Resist bending and provide stable, even trims

 - Durable metal combs